sesamiapp/devportal/docs/sesami-apps/3-api-reference/installation-api.md

 `scopes`: These are the required permissions.
 They should be sent in the format: `scopes[]=Shop:Read`.

+Our platform support Read-only permission at this time.
 :::

 This endpoint redirects the user to the Sesami consent page, where the user decides whether to accept or deny your requested permissions.
 If the user accepts, Sesami sends an authorization code to your specified redirect URI.